TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Off season, the ancient Greek temple of Segesta is devoid of tourists.

-The plane touches down on a runway sandwiched between a craggy inland promontory and the Mediterranean, which heralds a gleaming welcome to Sicily.
-It is early December as I leave the airport in a lilliputian silver rental car to begin a mini odyssey.
+The plane touches down on a runway sandwiched between a craggy inland peninsula and the Mediterranean, which heralds a gleaming welcome to Sicily.
+It is early December as I leave the airport in a Lilliputian silver rental car to begin a mini odyssey.

 Western Sicily is less overwhelmed by tourists than the eastern part.
-I am a solo woman traveler in Western Sicily in the off season.
-When I arrive early in the week the restaurants that are not already closed for the season are shut tight Sunday and Monday, and the solitude hangs like the weight of Hercules.
+I am a solo woman traveler in Western Sicily in the off-season.
+When I arrive early in the week, the restaurants that are not already closed for the season are shut tight on Sunday and Monday, and the solitude hangs like the weight of Hercules.

 Almost immediately, my car is the only one on the road.
 A modern highway bisects Sicily’s interior, but it is easy to become entangled in the old network of back roads.
-Sheep boldly cut in front of me and give me sullen, Sicilian glares for intruding on their turf.
+Sheep boldly cut in front of me, giving me sullen Sicilian glares for intruding on their turf.
 The digression provides an unforgettable first impression: an empty, green landscape beneath a blue sky half-heartedly darkened by clouds attempting to rain.
-This fertile countryside earned Sicily a reputation as the bread-basket of the Roman Empire.
-Part of Magna Graecia, Sicily is littered with some of the world’s best preserved Greek temples.
+This fertile countryside earned Sicily a reputation as the breadbasket of the Roman Empire.
+Part of Magna Graecia, Sicily, is home to some of the world’s best-preserved Greek temples.

 Segesta

-Segesta is a magnificently preserved Doric temple set in the midst of rolling hills.
+Segesta is a magnificently preserved Doric temple set amid rolling hills.
 Founded in the 5th century B.C., Segesta existed for 1,800 years under successive waves of Greeks, Romans, Muslims, and Normans.
 In the Aeneid, Virgil mentions Segesta as a prosperous city.
-But by the thirteenth century the city was abandoned.
+But by the thirteenth century, the city was abandoned.

-Off season the site is devoid of summer’s tangle of tourists.
+Off-season, the site is devoid of summer’s tangle of tourists.
 No tour buses clog the parking lot, where my car joins three others.
 Four German tourists hurriedly take snapshots and leave.
 Afterwards, alone, I absorb the stillness.
-I am drunk with the temple’s beauty, made more intense by its setting: caressed by the sun’s golden rays and heroically perched on a hill with views to shaggy green fields.
+I am drunk with the temple’s beauty, made more intense by its setting: caressed by the sun’s golden rays and heroically perched on a hill with views of shaggy green fields.

-The marvelously preserved and beautiful ancient Greek temple of Segesta, which lies peacefully amid wild green fields and rolling hills.
+The marvelously preserved and beautiful ancient Greek temple of Segesta lies peacefully amid wild green fields and rolling hills.

 Selinunte

-Heading further south brings me to Selinunte, founded in the 6th century B.C. and, according to Thucydides, one of the most important Greek colonies in Sicily.
+Heading further south brings me to Selinunte, founded in the 6th century B.C. and, according to Thucydides, one of Sicily's most important Greek colonies.
 But riches and power do not assure longevity.
 The town was destroyed in 409 B.C. by Carthage and never rebuilt.
-Outside the entrance a gaggle of signs point to hotels, restaurants, campsites, and mark Selinunte as a tourist trap.
+Outside the entrance, a gaggle of signs points to hotels, restaurants, and campsites and marks Selinunte as a tourist trap.
 But the parking lot is empty.
 Dramatically situated on a cliff above the glistening Mediterranean, only the Temple of Hera still stands (re-erected in the 19th century).
 The rest of the ruins are massive jumbles of fallen greatness.
-A stray dog—the same honeyed color as the temple where he sits—stirs to life from the stones and becomes my temporary companion.
+A stray dog — the same honeyed color as the temple where he sits — stirs to life from the stones and becomes my temporary companion.
 I imagine these ruins back when Victorians were steeped in the classics and the Mediterranean was still an exotic land of undeciphered treasures.
 On his Grand Tour, Swinburne described Selinunte as “one of the most gigantic and sublime ruins imaginable.”

-The temple of Hera, a relic of the former ancient Greek colony of Selinunte.
+The temple of Hera is a relic of the former ancient Greek colony of Selinunte.

 Agrigento and the Valley of the Temples